Discover more from DarthCoin’s Bitcoin Guides

 This is like calling everybody “to be part of the airplane pilots network”, yes, just grab the cheapest airplane and start flying…. you will read the instructions manual meanwhile you are flying.

-So what am I purpose with this guide?
+So what is the purpose of this guide?

 Explaining to all those newbies that there are two types of LN nodes: